icopy-site/awesome-cn/docs/awesome/awesome-claude-code.md

 - [claude-rules-doctor](https://github.com/nulone/claude-rules-doctor) by [nulone](https://github.com/nulone) - CLI that detects dead `.claude/rules/` files by checking if `paths:` globs actually match files in your repo.
 Catches silent rule failures where renamed directories or typos in glob patterns cause rules to never apply.
 Features CI mode (exit 1 on dead rules), JSON output, and verbose mode showing matched files.
 - [ClaudeCTX](https://github.com/foxj77/claudectx) by [John Fox](https://github.com/foxj77) - claudectx lets you switch your entire Claude Code configuration with a single command.
 - [AgentSys](https://github.com/avifenesh/agentsys) by [avifenesh](https://github.com/avifenesh) - Workflow automation system for Claude with a group of useful plugins, agents, and skills.
 Automates task-to-production workflows, PR management, code cleanup, performance investigation, drift detection, and multi-agent code review.
 Includes [agnix](https://github.com/avifenesh/agnix) for linting agent configurations.
 Built on thousands of lines of code with thousands of tests.
 Uses deterministic detection (regex, AST) with LLM judgment for efficiency.
 Used on many production systems.
-- [Auto-Claude](https://github.com/AndyMik90/Auto-Claude) by [AndyMik90](https://github.com/AndyMik90) - Autonomous multi-agent coding framework for Claude Code (Claude Agent SDK) that integrates the full SDLC - "plans, builds, and validates software for you".
-Features a slick kanban-style UI and a well-designed but not over-engineered agent orchestration system.
-- [Claude Code Agents](https://github.com/undeadlist/claude-code-agents) by [Paul - UndeadList](https://github.com/undeadlist) - Comprehensive E2E development workflow with helpful Claude Code subagent prompts for solo devs.
-Run multiple auditors in parallel, automate fix cycles with micro-checkpoint protocols, and do browser-based QA.
-Includes strict protocols to prevent AI going rogue.
-- [Claude Code Ultimate Guide](https://github.com/FlorianBruniaux/claude-code-ultimate-guide) by [Florian BRUNIAUX](https://www.linkedin.com/in/florian-bruniaux-43408b83/) - A tremendous feat of documentation, this guide covers Claude Code from beginner to power user, with production-ready templates for Claude Code features, guides on agentic workflows, and a lot of great learning materials, including quizzes and a handy "cheatsheet".
-Whether it's the "ultimate" guide to Claude Code will be up to the reader, but a valuable resource nonetheless (as with all documentation sites, make sure it's up to date before you bet the farm).
-- [Book Factory](https://github.com/robertguss/claude-skills) by [Robert Guss](https://github.com/robertguss) - A comprehensive pipeline of Skills that replicates traditional publishing infrastructure for nonfiction book creation using specialized Claude skills.